CMPSC-580-Allegheny-College-Spring-2024/own_project/README.md

 ## Final Proposal and Prototype DUE: by 11:59PM on 3 May 2024

 This repository contains materials for the proposed project of your own idea, including project proposal with references to literature related to the proposed project, and the implemented prototype with data, if relevant, and all steps necessary to run the prototype.
-Your project proposal is to be written in the `project_proposal.md` document and must contain all sections provided in the `project_proposal.md` template and described below. __As you complete each of the below sections in this document, please be sure to remove all preamble text so that it does not appear in your work.__
+Your project proposal is to be written in the `project_proposal.md` document and must contain all sections provided in the `project_proposal.md` template and described below.

 Please make sure that your project relates to your major.
-Please consult as many departmental faculty as you feel necessary during their office hours about your project.
+Please consult departmental faculty as necessary during their office hours about your project.
 The following are baseline outcomes/products expected for each major.
 Computer Science majors following "old" curriculum (academic bulletin prior to 2023), can select a project in CMPSC, DS, or SE areas.

 - CMPSC: integration of theory and practice OR integration of hardware and software
 - DS: dashboard that utilizes machine learning with big data (application-focused) OR a comprehensive extension of an existing framework of data analysis (method-focused)